 #1 If They Get Sued, You Could Be On The Hook

 That’s right, if your roommate messes up and causes your policy to kick in, that’s going to affect you as well.
 Say your roommate’s dog bites someone, a shared policy would mean that you could legally be named in a lawsuit.
 Not only would that be a huge hassle and leave you liable financially, but it could also lead to higher premiums for you in the future.

 #2 Unequal Coverage Needs

 While you and your roommate do have the same apartment, odds are you don’t share all of the same stuff!
-If your roommate ends up having a lot of high-value belongings, you could find yourself paying into a way larger policy than you actually need.
+If your roommate has a lot of high-value belongings, you could find yourself paying into a way larger policy than you need.
 That’s not fair for you and basically just means that you’re throwing a bit of money away every month.

 #3 It’s More Complicated Than Sharing Utilities

-Sharing a renters agreement as not as simple as just splitting the bill every month, as you do for the cable bill.
-If your roommate is late on a payment that’s going to raise your premiums, and hurt your credit.
-Not only that but if one of you does have to file a claim for some reason, things can get complicated quickly.
-The check will always be made out to both of you, requiring both of you to sign it but only one person can cash it.
+Sharing a renters agreement is not as simple as just splitting the bill every month, as you do for the cable bill.
+If your roommate is late on a payment, that’s going to raise your premiums and hurt your credit.
+Not only that, but if one of you does have to file a claim for some reason, things can get complicated quickly.
+The check will always be made out to both of you, requiring both of you to sign it, but only one person can cash it.
 That’s always a pain.
-Not only that but if your roommate decides to steal your stuff, that won’t be covered!
+Not only that, but if your roommate decides to steal your stuff, that won’t be covered!

 #4 Breaking Up Can Be Hard to Do

 As with all insurance decisions, you should never sign anything until you’ve consulted with an insurance professional.
 The staff at TGS Insurance are experts in renter’s insurance and are always happy to speak with you about your needs.
-When you work with TGS you’ll find the right policy, at the right price.
+When you work with TGS Insurance Agency, you’ll find the right policy at the right price.